 In 2007, Manny became the first openly queer Latino to be ordained a minister in the American Baptist Churches, USA.
 Since then, he has served progressive congregations in Boston, MA, New York, NY, and Seattle, WA.
 While in Washington, he was part of the marriage equality campaign and the campaign to ban conversion therapy in the state, and was frequently invited to speak at public hearings at the state Legislature.
 In 2011, The Huffington Post listed Manny as one of the “Most Inspiring LGBTQ Religious Leaders in the USA.”
 He served as the Executive Director of The Crossing, a progressive and ecumenical campus ministry serving the students at the University of Wisconsin – Madison before returning to Washington.
 He also often teaches courses on religion, ethics, and theology at different institutions of higher education throughout the USA and Latin America.

 Manny is frequently invited to speak and to lead workshops on issues of social activism, progressive faith, LGBTQ+ rights, Latinx rights, and their intersectionality.
 He served on the Religious Advisory Council for the Human Rights Campaign, has been involved with the sanctuary movement in the USA, served on the Multicultural Advisory Committee for Tacoma Community College, and as a mentor with Palmer Scholars and the Jane’s Leadership Fellowship of the Russell Family Foundation and the Washington Immigrant Solidarity Network.
-He currently serves his community as a member of the Board of Directors of Tacoma Community House, the Board of Directors of Waves Ahead - LGBTQ Senior Center in Puerto Rico, and the Board of Trustees of the Tacoma Art Museum.
+He currently serves his community as a member of the Board of Directors of Tacoma Community House, the Board of Trustees for Tacoma Community College, the Board of Trustees of the Tacoma Public Library, and the Board of Trustees of the Tacoma Art Museum.
 At the international level, he has been invited to lead workshops and speak on LGBTQ+ rights by organizations in Cuba, Honduras, Panamá, México, El Salvador, and Canada.
 His writings have been featured by The Huffington Post, The Washington Post, and several theological journals and books.